 Months of entry

-This Masters in Computer Systems Engineering exposes students to state-of-the-art miniaturised and mobile computer systems and smart device technology, allowing them to acquire the complementary hardware and software knowledge and skills required for understanding and designing such systems.
+This Masters in Computer Systems Engineering provides an extensive introduction to state-of-the-art miniaturised and mobile computer systems and smart device technology.
+This allows you to acquire the complementary hardware and software knowledge and skills required to design and develop such systems.

-- Electronic and Electrical Engineering at the University of Glasgow is consistently highly ranked recently achieving 1st in Scotland and 4th in the UK (Complete University Guide 2017).
+Electronic and Electrical Engineering at Glasgow is ranked 2nd in Scotland and in the top 15 in the UK (Complete University Guide 2023).